 The designer believes that the hydrogen tech Omphalos will be helpful at airports.

 One of the main settings where the designer sees this concept hard at work is at an airport.
-This is partly because the Omphalos is also created to simply carry cargo from terminal to terminal or between logistics hubs.
+This is partially due to the fact that the Omphalos was designed to merely transport freight between logistics centers or from one terminal to another.
 That part is simple enough and doesn’t require much grey matter power to grasp.
 Airports make a good place to operate this type of microplastics collecting vehicle because of the number of other vehicles that are continually operating there.

 In other hydrogen tech breakthroughs: Ocean discovery could hold secret for hydrogen storage